pandodao/docs.pando.im/docs/manual/trade.md

 The swap fee is charged to the token you are swapping out.

+### Fusion Boost

+Fusion Boost Mode is a new feature of Swap of Pando Proto.
+It allows users to split a large order into multiple small orders and execute them in parallel.
+This can greatly reduce the slippage and improve the success rate of the transaction.

+Fusion Boost Mode is disabled by default.
+You can enable it by clicking the "Fusion Boost" switch.
+The web interface will try to remember your choice and automatically enable it next time.

+It's possible to get more tokens than you expected when using Fusion Boost Mode.
+The premium amount will be displayed in the "Boosted Yield" field.
+Please note that it is not a profit, it is just a possible premium amount for estimation.
+It may be less than the premium amount, or even a loss if the market price changes too much.

 ## Limit Order

 Pando Proto's limit order protocol executer is a full unattended process that will monitor the market and execute the order.